louischatriot/nedb/README.md

 ### Inserting documents
 The native types are String, Number, Boolean and Date.
 You can also use arrays and subdocuments (objects).
-If you specify an `_id` field, it will be used as the document's _id, otherwise a nedb will generate one.
+If you specify an `_id` field, it will be used as the document's _id, otherwise nedb will generate one.
-Note the generated `_id` is a simple string, not an ObjectId.
+Note that the generated `_id` is a simple string, not an ObjectId.

 ```javascript
 var document = { hello: 'world'